What is the letter telling me?

 What happens if I don't take any action?

-If you fail to make your payments the IRS can begin enforcement action by placing a levy on your bank account or wages or file a lien on personal property.
+If we don’t receive your payments by the due date the IRS can begin enforcement action by issuing a levy on your bank accounts or wages or file a Notice of Federal Tax Lien on your property.

 Who should I contact?

 If you have any questions about this letter, call us at the number printed in the letter.
 The person who answers the phone will assist you.